Booka Shade: 2012–2014

-Present

 In late 2014, Booka Shade released the EP Line of Fire.
 A new vocal version of the track following in early 2015 featuring the singer Karin Park.
 As part of the partnership with Karin, Booka Shade remixed her single 'Pandora Drive'.

-Following these singles, Booka Shade released an EP under the name Booka Shade Presents: Yaruba, which according to the band's Soundcloud "represents the dark and more clubby side of Booka Shade".
+Following these singles, Booka Shade released an EP under the name Booka Shade Presents: Yaruba, which according to the band's SoundCloud "represents the dark and more clubby side of Booka Shade".

 Discography

 Releases

-Booka Shade have released 7 albums of their own material, Memento, Movements,The Sun & the Neon Light, More!, EVE, Galvany Street and Cut The Strings.
+Booka Shade have released nine albums of their own material.
 Arno has commented in several interviews that while Memento was seen as a more minimalist techno album, Movements pushed the boundaries of people's definition of genres, introducing certain vocal and synth sounds unheard of in Memento.

 Several Get Physical compilations have been mixed by Booka Shade and involve material from other Get Physical artists.

 Booka Shade worked with Pete Tong on his 'All Gone Ibiza' compilation series.
 They also released a DJ-Kicks album via Studio !K7 in 2007.